 WRDTP ESRC Network Awards (1x network, 100% funded, ie. 3 studentships)

 The DTP is offering one new White Rose Network which is thematic and challenge focused.
-Preference will be given to proposals linked to the ESRC research priorities, as identified in ESRC Delivery Plan 2016-20 (Productivity, Understanding the macro-economy, Mental Health and Wellbeing, Housing, Ways of Being in a Digital Age ), though other research areas will be considered.
+Preference will be given to proposals linked to the ESRC research priorities, as identified in UKRI Delivery Plan Priorities 2019 (Productivity, Prosperity and Growth, Next-generation public services, Living with technology, Changing populations, The UK in a changing world, Global development, environment and society), though other research areas will be considered.

 The Networks will be fully funded by the WRDTP (with co-funding from the White Rose University Consortium), though there MUST also be collaboration with an external partner (private sector, public sector or civil society/third sector etc).